What is Alternative Minimum Tax (AMT) Credit?

 Time of Sale Income = Proceeds – Exercise Price Income = Proceeds – FMV on date of Exercise

-Typically, you will know whether or not you paid AMT in a calendar year, however if you are in doubt, you can look back at old tax returns to confirm 1) if you did in fact pay AMT and 2) how much you paid.
-Once you confirm that you did indeed pay AMT, you can now begin the AMT credit process.
+Typically, you will know whether or not you paid AMT in a calendar year.
+If you are in doubt, you can look back at old tax returns to confirm whether or not you paid AMT.
+Once you confirm how much AMT you paid, you can now begin the AMT credit process.

 Claiming AMT Credit (Form 8801)